U Thaung: Post-release

 U Thaung was pardoned in 1967.
-He then began work at the Ministry of Information and again permitted to write columns; however, his license was revoked when his popular column again became too critical of the government.
-In 1977, he was granted permission to travel to the US, where he began work for The Missiourian, based in Washington, Missouri.
+He then began work at the Ministry of Information and was again permitted to write columns; however, his license was revoked when his popular column again became too critical of the government.
+In 1977, he was granted permission to travel to the US, where he began work for The Missourian, based in Washington, Missouri.
 While in the US, he continued to criticize Burmese military rule, most notably in a Reader's Digest article describing his three years of imprisonment.
 In retaliation, the Ne Win government revoked his passport, leaving him unable to travel or return home.
 The American government later granted him political asylum.

 U Thaung continued to condemn military rule in Burma through essays and books for the next three decades.
 He wrote thirty books in his lifetime, two of which-- General Ne Win and His Executioners (1990) and A Journalist, a General and an Army in Burma (1995)--became bestsellers.
 He also became a consultant for Radio Free Asia and served as editor in chief of the New Era Journal, an independent Burmese news publication printed in Thailand and illegally smuggled into Burma.

 On 3 April 2008, U Thaung died in Fort Lauderdale, Florida, having never returned to Burma.
 He had worked in journalism for over sixty years, leading Democratic Voice of Burma to dub him "Burma's longest-serving journalist".